jonathanjthomas/PestDetect/README.md

 3. Run `eas build`
 4. Run `eas submit` to submit the build to the app store

-### Live demo

-You can find a running system to test at...

-See our [description document](./docs/DESCRIPTION.md) for log in credentials.

----

-_INSTRUCTIONS: You can remove the below section from your specific project README._

 ## About this template